YouTube Star Tana Mongeau Reportedly Accused Of Committing Voter Fraud, Loses YouTube Verification

 “Whoever makes or offers to make an expenditure to any person, either to vote or withhold his vote, or to vote for or against any candidate; and Whoever solicits, accepts, or receives any such expenditure in consideration of his vote or the withholding of his vote— Shall be fined under this title or imprisoned not more than one year, or both; and if the violation was willful, shall be fined under this title or imprisoned not more than two years, or both.”

-In addition to the star’s potential fraudulence, those who participated may have committed multiple crimes as well.
-While participating in the potential solicitation, some fans took photos of their ballots as proof.
+In addition to the star’s potential fraudulence, those who participated may have committed crimes as well.
+While participating in the potential solicitation, some fans took photos of their ballots as proof and posted the pictures online.

 One Twitter user posted a photo of his ballot and tweeted to Mongeau, demanding the free nude he was promised.